-Most people think of us as literacy educators, which we are.
+Most people think of us as literacy educators instead of mathematics educators.
 Our professional lives have been shaped by the role that language plays in learning.
 We believe that human beings learn through language—listening, speaking, reading, writing, and viewing.
 And this applies to all content areas.
-We do NOT believe that all teachers are teachers of reading, but rather that language impacts the learning we all do.

-Despite our backgrounds, we probably would not have written Visible Learning for Mathematics without our collaborators.
-In fact, it was Will Mellman who pushed us to write this book.
-Will was a math and science supervisor (and now a principal) and he wanted to know what works in mathematics education.
+Will was a math and science supervisor (and now a principal) and he wanted to know what works best in mathematics education.
 Who doesn’t, right?
 We all know that mathematics knowledge is a gatekeeper.
-Students who do not master mathematical concepts are less likely to graduate from college.
-And mathematics is a central part of so many careers, and not just accounting!
+Students who don’t master mathematical concepts are less likely to graduate from college.
+And mathematics is a central part of so many careers—not just accounting!

-So, Will’s quest for what works led us to John Hattie’s seminal work.
-John had summarized data from thousands of studies and millions of students.
-His review has been called the “holy grail” of educational research.
-We believed that this would allow us to figure out what works best and when.
-Together with well-known mathematics education experts Linda Gojak and Sara Delano Moore, we embarked on this endeavor, working to draw connections between John’s research and what mathematics education-specific research tells us works, and then situating it all squarely in the mathematics classroom through stories and examples, so that we could help teachers really see and feel why the Visible Learning approach makes sense for math.
+Together with well-known mathematics education experts Linda Gojak and Sara Delano Moore, we embarked on this endeavor.
+We began working to draw connections between John’s research and what mathematics education-specific research tells us works, and then situating it all squarely in the mathematics classroom through stories and examples, so that we could help teachers really see and feel why the Visible Learning approach makes sense for math.

 What’s more interesting, at least to us, is the use of rich mathematical tasks that require students to mobilize their understandings and their resources and bring all that they have to bear on the situation.
 These rich mathematical tasks require that students collaborate with their peers and that they draw on past experiences and previous instruction.
 Mathematics classes should be filled with language – the language of learning.